Why ST robots have stepping motors.

 Stepping motors are low speed high torque devices so transmissions are shorter which means higher reliability, greater efficiency, less backlash and lower cost.
-It is precisely this characteristic that makes steppers ideal for robotics since most robot motions are short distance requiring high accelerations to achieve low cycle times.
+It is this characteristic that makes steppers ideal for robotics since most robot motions are short distance requiring high accelerations to achieve short cycle times.

 Criticisms and our answers

 Power-to-weight ratio is lower than DC motors.

 Our answer: Most robot motions are not long range high speed (and therefore high power) but typically comprise short distances stopping and starting.
 With high torque at low speeds they are ideal for robotics.
 (However when high speed is truly required the R17HS model has high power servos.)

 Stepping motors are positional devices so cannot work with errors, For example will not slow down under excessive load but will stall.
 They cannot be used to exert a force independent of position.

 Our answer: Robots are positional devices, designed to move into precise positions without error.
 In the event of a stall or collision the watchdog encoders report the error and stop the robot.
 The advantage is that once stalled there is no attempt at further motion which again increases safety.